 The 2019 Biennial Report Cycle has closed, but late submissions will be accepted.

 If you haven’t done so already, please register at RCRAInfo.

-DTSC has opted into the Federal RCRAInfo Biennial Report system for the 2019 cycle, and the Waste Reporting System (WRS) will remain available for prior-year information access only.
+DTSC opted into the Federal RCRAInfo Biennial Report system for the 2019 cycle, and the Waste Reporting System (WRS) will remain available for prior-year information access only.

 If, after reading the section on DEFINITION OF A RCRA LARGE QUANTITY GENERATOR, you still feel your site may be exempt from filing the Biennial Report, you may file an Exemption Request using the 2019 Biennial Hazardous Waste Report Exemption Request Form.
 Note: This is a request only.
 DTSC will contact you if your request is denied.